ritika728/Data_Visualization/Data Visualization With D3.md

       .append("h1")
       .text("Learning D3")
 ```
+- The d3 part of the example is a reference to the D3 object, which is how you access D3 methods
+- D3 allows you to chain several methods together with periods to perform a number of actions in a row.

 ### SELECT A GROUP OF ELEMENTS WITH D3
 - D3 also has the selectAll() method to select a group of elements.